Go First Dice: Five players

 Several candidates exist for a set of five dice, but none is known to be optimal.

 A not-permutation-fair solution for five 60-sided dice was found by James Grime and Brian Pollock.
 A permutation-fair solution for a mixed set of one 36-sided die, two 48-sided dice, one 54-sided die, and one 20-sided die was found by Eric Harshbarger in 2023.
+Note that some of these dice would not be able to have more than one rotation axis of order more than 2 (as regular polyhedra have)see Point groups in three dimensions.

 A permutation-fair solution for five 60-sided dice was found by Paul Meyer in 2023.